PeqNP/node-red-ays-agent/README.md

 ### Install the Subflow

-There are three ways to install the `ays-agent` subflow.
+There are two ways to install the `ays-agent` subflow.

 **1. Node-RED**